arangodb/docs/3.11/aql/functions-date.md

 - returns **timezones** (array): an array of
   [IANA timezone names](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones){:target="_blank"}

-Working with dates and indices
+Working with dates and indexes
 ------------------------------

 There are two recommended ways to store timestamps in ArangoDB: